Bunny - Mona Awad

 The Vegetarian

-meets Heathers in this darkly funny, seductively strange novel from the acclaimed author of 13 Ways of Looking at a Fat Girl.
+meets Heathers in this darkly funny, seductively strange novel from the acclaimed author of 13 Ways of Looking at a Fat Girl and Rouge

 "We were just these innocent girls in the night trying to make something beautiful.
 We nearly died.
 We very nearly did, didn't we?"